rughh/january-2019-code-golf/README.md

-# Welcome to the LRUG January Ruby Golf Competition!
+# Welcome to the Ruby Golf Competition!

 The idea in golf is to score as low as possible.
 In Ruby Golf, that means using as few characters as possible.
 There are a number of different challenges, or "holes"